Dog Park Renovations (CIP 15-005)

 The primary focus of this project is to improve site accessibility, replace one acre of turf and improve irrigation.
 The project will also provide a dog wash area, address seating and shade structure, add drinking fountains and other enhancements.

 The Dogbone Meadow Dog Park is located in O’Hair Park, which is on Novato Boulevard, west of Sutro Avenue.

 Improve accessibility, enhance amenities and provide for active recreation.

 Design efforts are currently underway, construction timeline is yet to be determined.
 The Request for Proposals for Design Services was released on December 8, 2016.
-It is anticipated that design improvements will begin in Spring 2018.
+It is anticipated that design improvements will begin in Spring/Summer 2018.

 Construction cost is estimated at $400,000-$600,000 (to be based on final funding authorization).

 Black Walnut Trees at Dogbone Meadow Dog Park

 In November 2015, City staff held a community workshop as part of the Dogbone Meadow Improvement Project to define needs and wishes of the park users.

 One of the topics of conversation at the workshop was the 13 walnut trees planted about 14 years ago as part of the original dog park design.
 Some park users requested the walnut trees be removed claiming they are harmful to dogs, while others wanted to keep these mature trees because they provide a lot of desired shade.

 The City, made aware of differing opinions on the walnut trees among the park users, actively investigated.
 An arborist was hired to research this controversial subject.
 The Arborist recommended the trees be retained, and the walnuts be regularly picked up.
 Please see Arborist Report for more information.